saberamini/sqlsecurity/OracleDBSetup.md

 1. **Install Dependencies**

-Various packages are needed for install the Oracle.
+Various packages are needed for installation of the Oracle DB.
    - We first update the packages
 ```bash
 sudo apt-get update